JamesWoolfenden/packer-by-example/README.md

 ## GCP images

-There is an example debian image to run with GCP.
+There is an example Debian image to run with GCP.

 ## GCP setup